Edison-web/Indian-start-up-ecosystem/Article.md

 1. Which sector received the most funding from 2018 to 2021?

-2. How much funding has the fintech sector received in the Indian startup ecosystem over the same period, compared to other sectors?
+2. How much funding has the fintech sector received in the Indian start-up ecosystem over the same period, compared to other sectors?

-3. Have there been any significant fintech funding deals in the Indian startup ecosystem from 2018 to 2021?
+3. Have there been any significant fintech funding deals in the Indian start-up ecosystem from 2018 to 2021?

 4. What are the top 10 sectors that had the most funding over the same period?

 5. How many fintech start-up companies received funding from 2018 to 2021 compared to other companies in the top 10 sectors?

-6. How does the average amount of funding received by fintech startups compare to the average amount of funding received by start-ups in other sectors in the Indian startup ecosystem over the same period?
+6. How does the average amount of funding received by fintech startups compare to the average amount of funding received by start-ups in other sectors in the Indian start-up ecosystem over the same period?

-7. Have the investment trends in the Indian startup ecosystem shown a preference for fintech companies over other sectors from 2018 to 2021?
+7. Have the investment trends in the Indian start-up ecosystem shown a preference for fintech companies over other sectors from 2018 to 2021?